 I also cleared the bed that I’m going to sow french beans in and put some canes in place.
 I’ve haven’t sown them yet, it may be a task for the weekend but I’m also waiting for some jute pea and bean netting, for the frame.
 We do use plastic on the allotment but my stance is that we have to be able to re-use it, which is why we’ve switched this year to sturdier rigid pots for the potatoes instead of the bags and why we’re trying this because I hate dealing with bean netting and it becomes a single use item.

 I finally sowed some carrots!
 I did plan on two beds of carrots and if we find a empty bed later on in the season, we may well do a slightly later sowing.
-However, right now I have an insufficient bed for everything I want to grow issue!
+However, right now I have an insufficient number of beds for everything I want to grow issue!
 So one bed of carrrots, inside the cloche, are the bigger carrots (Harlequin F1 and Early Nantes 2) and surrounding the cloche are mixed seed from last year with spring onions and litte carrots (Chantenay Red Cored 3 and Royal Chantenay 3).
 I’m hoping to repeat last year’s success with them, fingers crossed.

 I harvested my first radish too, this is Albena and with the exception of the summer squash and some sweet potato slips, all the plants are in the cloche at the plot and not in my living room.